bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Cloudy
+- Rain
-- 97% humidity
+- 96% humidity
-- 6 mph wind
+- 4 mph wind
-- 100% cloud cover
+- 94% cloud cover
 - 49 AQI 🟩
-- 1.39 inches of rain in the past 24 hours
+- 1.64 inches of rain in the past 24 hours
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>